 To be clear, Bruce Lee was already a successful actor and if he hadn’t had to leave Hong Kong under threat of arrest, he’d very likely have continued his career there.
 I’ll relate yet another version of that story: gang challenge fights often took place on rooftops and someone fell off a roof, which may or may not have been Lee’s fault.¹ If Lee could really have been connected to an actual death, it’s hard to believe he could ever have returned to Hong Kong.
 Although its standing has no doubt been buoyed by his later fame, The Orphan, Lee’s last non-action film is ranked among Hong Kong cinema’s top 100 films of all time.

-In the US Lee moved to, direct exposure to Asian martial arts had long since ceased being novel—in fact it was both mainstream and commonplace.
+In the US Lee found himself in, direct exposure to Asian martial arts had long since ceased being novel—in fact it was both mainstream and commonplace.
 Already in 1945’s Blood on the Sun, James Cagney had played an American reporter working in Japan who, despite uncovering his host country’s sinister plot to conquer the world has gone a bit native, enjoying the pleasures of the baths (お風呂), as well as being a skilled judoka (柔道家).
-The Tanaka Memorial (田中上奏文 Tanaka Jōsōbun) around which the plot revolves is actually a forged casus belli of the ilk of The Protocols of the Elders of Zion.
+The Tanaka Memorial (田中上奏文 Tanaka Jōsōbun) around which the film’s plot revolves is actually a thoroughly debunked forgery which nonetheless acted as a casus belli in the vein of The Protocols of the Elders of Zion.

 The Wong Fei-hung (黃飛鴻) serials, in particular were standbys, established in the late ’40s, they had already run to at least 59 films by the time of Lee’s arrival in the US.
 There would eventually be 119 films about this Cantonese folk hero, featuring huge stars like Jet Li (李连杰), Jackie Chan (房仕龍), and Sammo Hung (洪金寶) in the role.